Safety Tips

 **Also, if you are a victim of a scam please contact the non emergency number (931)433-4522, to make a report.**

-10. There is a common scam going around where the caller states they are with the U.S Marshall Service and your bank account information has been linked to money laundering or drug cartels in Texas, Mexico etc. Hang up, do not confirm or deny any information.
-We can almost guarantee that if the US Marshall service was investigating you they would pay you a visit, arrange a meeting at a police or Sheriff Department and produce credentials.
+10. There is a common scam going around where the caller states they are with the U.S Marshal's Service and your bank account information has been linked to money laundering or drug cartels in Texas, Mexico etc. Hang up, do not confirm or deny any information.
+We can almost guarantee that if the US Marshal's service was investigating you they would pay you a visit, arrange a meeting at a Police or Sheriff's Department to produce credentials.